Lavender Town: Lavender Town Syndrome creepypastas

-In the early 2010s, an urban legend, claimed that hundreds of Japanese children had committed suicide in the 1990s as a result of the music in the game, speculating that binaural beats and high-pitched tones only audible to children caused headaches and erratic behavior that led to their deaths, with other "recorded" side effects including insomnia, violent behavior, and brain hemorrhaging.
+In the early 2010s, an urban legend claimed that hundreds of Japanese children died by suicide in the 1990s as a result of the music in the game, speculating that binaural beats and high-pitched tones only audible to children caused headaches and erratic behavior that led to their deaths, with other "recorded" side effects including insomnia, violent behavior, and brain hemorrhaging.
 It has been said that the western releases of Red and Blue were edited to exclude these high frequencies.
 A fabricated illness was dubbed "Lavender Town Syndrome", also abbreviated as "LTS", (with the phenomenon also being referred to as "Lavender Town Tone", "Lavender Town Conspiracy", and "Lavender Town Suicides") and the original story went viral after a creepypasta version of the story was spread on websites such as 4chan.
 Various people have added details to make the story more convincing over time, such as photoshopping images of ghosts and the Pokémon Unown (a species of Pokémon resembling the alphabet, which are used to spell "leave now") into spectrogram outputs of the Lavender Town music.
 Certain versions claim that the games’ director, Satoshi Tajiri, wanted the tone in the game to "annoy" children instead of cause harm.

 Other creepypastas carried links to the Lavender Town Syndrome.
 The creepypasta "Lavender Town and Pokémon 731" linked the Syndrome to a Pokémon programmer attempting to brainwash children for military purposes, only for the process to fail, resulting in the children's suicides.
 It also featured an unofficial Pokémon species titled "Pokémon 731," which appeared in corrupted cartridges of the games.
 Pokémon 731 would later go on to inspire other fan creations associated with Lavender Town.
 Examples included the Buried Alive, a half-buried zombie that was supposedly a scrapped "final challenge" for the Pokémon Tower area, the White Hand, a highly detailed, decaying hand that would cause those who viewed it to become violently ill, and the GIF animation Haunting.swf.
 These were meant to be representative of 731, and some later creepypastas would merge the three together into a single story.
 Other creepypastas gave varying fictitious accounts about the Syndrome, with one linking it to Satoshi Tajiri's childhood traumas, while another depicted a composer attempting to recreate the "original" Lavender Town melody and dying after completing it.